nestybox/sysbox/docs/quickstart/security.md

 ```

 You can see the system container uses dedicated namespaces, including
 the user and cgroup namespaces.
 It has no namespaces in common with
 the host, which gives it stronger isolation compared to regular Docker
 containers.

-In addition, by default Sysbox assigns each system container exclusive
-user-ID and group-ID mappings for each system container.
-This further
-isolates system containers from the host and from each other.
+Because system containers use the Linux user-namespace, it means
+that the root user in the container only has privileges on resources
+assigned to the container, but none otherwise.

+You can verify this by typing the following inside the system container:

 ```console
 root@syscont:/# cat /proc/self/uid_map